BlakeCLewis/kc60se/README.md

   ## Features to add:
    * Disable/Enable RGUI key for gaming.
 Use MAGIC_NO_GU/MAGIC_UNNO_GUII in toggle function;
    * Alternately override BOOTMAGIC to use SPACE + RGUI instead of SPACE + LGUI to disable RGUI;
-   * Backlight  wave, pulse, breath;
-   * RGB ws2812 underside lighting.
-Possibly E2.
-It is on corner of Atmega32u4 next to R3 label on pcb.